mirsdev/cpweb1/content/celebrate.en.md

 This is the tentative program for the wedding.

-Detailed schedule to be announced in March/April.

 ### Program of the day

 * Ceremony: morning, Ortonovo downtown.

-* Celebrations: lunch and onwards, till late, Santuario.
+* Celebrations: lunch and onwards, till late, [Santuario del Mirteto] (http://www.santuariodelmirteto.it/).

+Detailed schedule to be announced in March/April.